nicolamarchiotto/blog/content/blog/docker_based_server/index.md

 # Installation

-The system runs on a Debian server image.
+The system runs on an Ubuntu server image.
 I don't need the system to run 24/7 since I mainly use it when I am home at night.
 The only automation I implemented is the system automatic shutdown scheduled for 01:30 AM.

 The services hosted by the server were all installed using Docker.
 To make things maintainable, I created a script which automatically set up the system by: